djanderson/docs/mst/backup-types.md

 </highlight>

 The two types of backups are binary backups and logical backups.
-Full backups are version-specific binary backups, which when combined with WAL allow consistent recovery to a point in time (PITR).
+Full backups are version-specific binary backups which, when combined with WAL, allow consistent recovery to a point in time (PITR).
 Logical backups can be taken using the `pg_dump` command.